ox-harris/ox-harris/README.md

 <details>
 <summary>...meet me here</summary>

-> You'd be right to think I'm a go-getter, and there's a chance I've succeeded once!
+> You'd be right to think that I'm a go-getter, and there's a chance I've succeeded once!
 Maybe twice!
 Maybe not in JavaScript!
-But each letter in my name represents dozens of artworks, electronic toys and hand-wired circuit boards I made growing up - before the computer era came in 2012 - yeah, for me!
+But there are the hundreds of artworks, electronic toys and hand-wired circuit boards I began making from as early as when I could talk - until the computer era came in 2012 - yeah, for me!
 (Honourable mentions to the self-driving car and the 10-passenger plane that both never saw the light of day!)

+> Coming to web development wasn't without the usual voltage!
+You can often find me modeling problems, investigating solutions and challenging poor takes!
+I'm often monkeying with the DOM and browser APIs, and hopping into that compiler to find the missing pieces in HTML, CSS, and JavaScript than accept a wasteful-by-design framework that'll charge me an arm and a leg!
+(I get it: it's pissing!)
+I'm often failing and restarting, and only a few things make it!
+But who says no to fun?

 </details>